ianrrees/ianrrees.github.io/_posts/2017-04-07-scoreboard.markdown

 Firmware
 ---
-My plan is to make the firmware that runs in the microcontroller for each digit, and have the pact folks make the Arduino program that controls the whole scoreboard.
-It'll be a while until the PCBs for the digits are ready though, and I guess it will take them a few weeks to get the Arduino program working satisfactorily.
-So, I wanted a way to simulate the scoreboard in the mean time.
-This weekend, I put together a little Arduino program to drive an I2C-connected LCD using an interface like the digits will probably provide: [source](https://github.com/ianrrees/scoreboard-firmware/tree/master/i2c_lcd_mockup).
+I made the firmware that runs in the microcontroller for each digit, and plan to have have the pact folks make the Arduino program that controls the whole scoreboard.
+It took a while for the PCBs for the digits to arrive, and I guess it will still be a few weeks before the Arduino program is working satisfactorily.
+So, I wanted a way to simulate the scoreboard in the mean time, and put together a little Arduino program to drive an I2C-connected LCD using an interface like the digits will provide: [source](https://github.com/ianrrees/scoreboard-firmware/tree/master/i2c_lcd_mockup).

+The first cut of [the firmware](https://github.com/ianrrees/scoreboard-firmware) seems to work well, in the limited testing I've done so far.
+My learning curve with Atmel/Microchip's START platform wasn't too steep, though I think it's a bit too heavy for my usage but still required a bit of hackery to get one of my side projects (the I2C slave - UART bridge mentioned in [Personal Goals](#Personal Goals) to work properly.

+As a tangental rant - I think the goal of a nice cross-platform toolkit for embedded systems is a noble one, but probably the effort on the really low level stuff would be better spent on documentation for the hardware.
+It seems like every time I encounter a library like the ASF, I end up needing to make modifications to either it, which defeats the purpose a bit...

 Power Supply
 ---
 Our scoreboard will need to work from battery power, for a few hours per charge.
 It takes ~6V DC input, and will draw about 20mA per string of LEDs, of which there could be up to 84 illuminated, so that's roughly 1.75A at "full noise".
-Current thinking is that a smallish 6V "gell cell" will be a good bet.
+Current thinking is that a smallish 6V "gell cell" will be a good bet, with an off-the-shelf charger.

+Initial Assembly
+---
+Somewhat surprisingly, the first PCB design results in a working segment!
+I assembled the first control segment and one of the controlled segments at home and used them for the first round of firmware development.
+There are a few issues with the original design, which I might get around to fixing at some point down the line if anyone is interested in making another one of these:

+  * The Tag-Connect footprint is a bit too close to the IIC and input power connectors
+  * I'm not super happy with my solder jumper footprint, it seems to take either a fair amount of solder or encouragement to bridge and look nicely.
+It would probably work better if the dividing line between the two pads were longer, maybe more like an (angular?) yin and yang symbol.